Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil-rules.md

 ## How to play

-Most of your actions should be decided by desribing what you wish to do (in character if possible) and the Game Master will tell you the result of your actions. \
+Most of your actions should be decided by describing what you wish to do (in character if possible) and the Game Master will tell you the result of your actions. \
 When you attempt to do something dangerous, difficult or with a chance of failure, the Game Master may ask you to attempt one of the basic moves, or you may attempt a move of your own.

 **Cards:**\